curl/everything-curl/usingcurl-connections.md

 # Connections

-Most of the protocols you use with curl speaks TCP.
+Most of the protocols you use with curl speak TCP.
 With TCP, a client such as curl must first figure out the IP address(es) of the host you want to communicate with, then connect to it.
 "Connecting to it" means performing a TCP protocol handshake.

-For your typical command line that operates on a URL those are details that are taken care of under the hood and you can mostly ignore them.
+For the typical command line that operates on a URL those are details that are taken care of under the hood which you can mostly ignore.
 But at times you might find yourself wanting to tweak the specifics...

 ## Name resolve tricks